 It is a Mac app that uses the nearby pixels to replace unwanted content in an image with what appears to be the original background.
 You can use it to remove strangers or objects from your photos without cropping the photo.

-Is Snapheal Free?
+Is Snapheal free?

 Snapheal CK is not a free program.
-It can be purchased as part of the Macphun Creative Kit, which starts at $99.
+It can be purchased as part of the Skylum Creative Kit, which starts at $99.
 Please Note: The App Store version of Snapheal is NOT the same as Snapheal CK, and has a different price.

 Is Snapheal for Windows?